AnubisLMS/Anubis/docs/design.md

 install command necessary for installing the cli globally.
 If that was successful, then the `anubis` command will be installed.

-### Authenticating the CLI

-Primarily, the CLI will make simple calls to the private API via anubis.osiris.services/api/private/*.
-To do that, it must know the http basic auth password.
-The first time you run the cli it will prompt you for the username and password.
-If successful with authenticating, it will save those credentials to `~/.anubis`.

 ### CLI Usage

-The main purposes of the API is for making it a bit easier for admins to make private API calls.
+The main purposes of the CLI is for making it a bit easier for admins to make private API calls.
 In some cases it will handle the input and output of files.

-Some use cases would be:
-- Adding, Updating and Listing student data
-- Adding, Updating and Listing assignment data
-- Adding, Updating and Listing class data
-- Packaging a new assignment tests, and sending its data off to the cluster
-- Getting autograded results

-## Assignments

-### Creating a new Assignment

-Using the anubis cli, you can initialize a new assignment using `anubis assignment init <name of assignment>`

 ```
 jc@aion ‹ master@61e1674 › : ~/nyu/os/assignment-tests/spring2021